Date First Published: December 2, 2014

 The beginning and end of each phase are transitions defined by fulfillment of certain criteria.
 The most important factor is the emergence of a clearer diagnosis mandating a more definitive treatment plan.
 Often, the end of a phase occurs when certain objectives have been met.
 For the next phase, the care plan would discontinue certain tasks while continuing those that are necessary and introducing relevant new tasks.
 The duration of application of a plan before change-over to another for acute illness is different from that of chronic illness because of differences in triggers.

-The basic Care Plan is designed for a predicted evolution of care (the care pathway).
-However occasions will arise where the plan requires modification, variation or diversion in response to other triggers such as:
+The basic Care Plan is designed to follow a predicted evolution of care (the care pathway).
+However, occasions will arise where the plan requires modification, variation or diversion in response to other triggers such as:

 - variance in the outcome of illness or treatment (the actual outcome varies from the expected outcome)

 Variance in outcome is detected through monitoring, progress review and evaluation.
+These are process control steps.
 Abnormal results, unexpected or undesirable outcome are used as triggers to modify care plans.
 Incidents usually require a certain response.
-For example when a certain incident or complication happens, a care plan to address it is triggered.
-Preconceived plans are made available for common incidents, for others the plans are constructed ad hoc (as and when needed) by the user.
+For example, when a certain incident or complication happens, a care plan to address it is triggered.
+Preconceived plans are made available for common incidents.
+For others the plans are constructed ad hoc (as and when needed) by the user.

 There is a lot of confusion regarding the execution of care plans when used in the context of paper records.
 Unfortunately, often this is carried forward into CIS design.
 An understanding of the three distinct activities that happen in relation to the care plan clarifies the issues: